JinStary/ClearMaster/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-Developed by **StarStudio**.
+Developed by **星懿**.
 For feedback or suggestions, please open an issue on GitHub.